hjpad/html_plan/README.md

-# html_notes-fb
+# html_plan

-A simple application for calculations with variables, based on a static webpage.
+A simple application for projects and tasks management, based on a static webpage and Firebase.

 https://hjpad.github.io/html_plan

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-- Bootstrap
+* Bootstrap
+* Firebase